North York Moors - Grosmont to Goathland to Lealhom (★★★★☆)

 | Two sets of stepping stones in one day! |

-Eventually I make it round to the train station and, after a bit of a wait, I pick up train on its way back to Middlesborough from Grosmont, and head home.
+Eventually we make it round to the train station and, after a bit of a wait, we pick up train on its way back to Middlesborough from Grosmont, and it is time to head home.

 Comments